rwtodd/org.rwtodd.crypto.spritz/README.md

 alert: the coding was great but it ran at half speed compared to scala.

 _Edit: 2015-08-25_: I made a C version to see how much it would trounce the java version.
 Surprise: the java was faster!
-I'm a little stumped as to why, since the C version allocates once and the rest is just fread+computation.
-That makes me think fread is the achilles' heel here.
-If anyone can improve it while sticking to the C library (e.g., no `mmap`), I'd be interested in how.
+A couple weeks later I looked at it and found an optimization that makes C the speed king again.
+See the README in the c_version directory.

 _Edit: 2015-09-12_: I made a forth version.
 On interpreted gforth it runs about 4.8 times slower than java.
 But it was fun to write!